Frequently Asked Questions

 What scholarships can international students receive?

-JBU awards the top scholarships by April 1 so all students interested in the int’l student scholarship must apply by March 15.
-JBU has a limited amount of funding for int’l students so after April 1, students are awarded based on remaining funds
+JBU awards the top scholarships by April 1, so all students interested in the international student scholarship must apply by March 15.
+JBU has a limited amount of funding for international students so after April 1, students are awarded based on remaining funds.

 International Work-Study Program: The work-study program is an on-campus job in which students work 8 hours per week and can earn up to $1700 per year.
 Work-study is awarded based on financial need.